dainv123/fasdeliv/README.md

         DetailComponent.js
         ActionBarComponent.js
 ```
-Note: to change the configuration, you can edit the `config.js` file
+Note: To change the configuration, you can edit the `config.js` file

 ## Available Scripts